alexking/BerryCamExpress/README.md

 npm install
 bower install
 grunt
+or
+grunt --force (if you get errors when running the unit tests)
 ```

 After a few minutes, the package will install additional dependencies that allow it to run, then build itself.